 In static and dynamic groups, you’ll have to mix sows that are unfamiliar with each other.
 Mixing causes fighting that’s needed to establish social rank among sows.
 Fighting can harm sow performance and welfare.
 Thus you must properly manage mixing for successful group housing.

 If possible, don’t mix sows until at least 30 days after mating, when you have confirmed pregnancy.

 Mixing sows creates stress.
 Ideally you should mix sows after the embryos attach firmly to the uterus.
 Embryos float inside the uterus for the first 18 days of pregnancy.
 Afterwards they attach to the uterus (called implantation) and become more robust and resistant to stress.

 Mixing sows post implantation compared to preimplantation can improve farrowing rates (Table 2).

 Table 2.
 Effect of mixing before (pre) or after (post) implantation on sow performance

-The primary difference in walking barns with pens is that sows have freedom of movement, so they will not always be in the same place each day as they are in stalled systems.
-This means workers need to follow the same pattern to walk the barn each day, but start the pattern at a different spot each day.
-This will allow caretakers to see a given pen of sows at different times of the day, thus improving their chances of finding disadvantaged sows that need attention.
+Sows have freedom to move in walking barns with pens.
+Thus the sows won’t always be in the same place each day as they are in stalled systems.
+This means workers must walk the barn in the same pattern each day but can start the pattern at a different spot each day.
+Doing this will allow them to see a given pen of sows at different times of the day.
+As a result this improves their chances of finding disadvantaged sows that need attention.